microsoft/OCR-Form-Tools/README.md

 ### Set up input data

-First, make sure all the training documents are of the same format.
-If you have forms in multiple formats, organize them into subfolders based on common format.
-When you train, you'll need to direct the API to a subfolder.
+To go thru a complete label-train-analyze scenario, you need a set of at least six forms of the same type.
+You will label five forms to train a model and one form to test the model.
+You could upload the [sample files](https://go.microsoft.com/fwlink/?linkid=2090451) to the root of a blob storage container in an Azure Storage account.
+For advanced scenarios where there are forms in quite different formats, you could organize them into subfolders based on similar format.
+When you set up your project to train a model from one format, you need to specify a subfolder in the project setting page.

 #### Configure cross-domain resource sharing (CORS)